-The restaurant is beautiful; at breakfast and afternoon tea, we’d sit by the railing looking out over the thick rainforest, keeping our eyes peeled for monkeys swinging in the treetops and helmeted thrill-seekers in colorful whitewater rafts, cheerfully bouncing along the Ayung River way way below.
+At breakfast and afternoon tea, we’d sit by the railing looking out over the thick rainforest, keeping our eyes peeled for monkeys swinging in the treetops.

 There’s also a more casual dining rooftop space offering Italian food and oven-baked pizza, which we wish we’d had time to try out.

 Apart from the hideaway setting and carved villas, it was the food, the glorious food that we really liked!
-Read the Ayung Resort Ubud reviews on TripAdvisor, and you’ll see how other guests also rave about the food.
+Other guests also rave about the food.